skylee01244/3D-League/README.md

 ```
 4) Move the build/bin/Release/main.exe In the directory with Resources and Run

 W A S D: to move
 M: To show MiniMap
 Mouse: To look around

+> [!TIP]
-Goal: Try to reach the other side of the map without being captured
+> Try to reach the other side of the map without being captured